UMD-CS-STICs/389Lspring18/final-project/README.md

 You will need to submit a write-up that includes:
 - An overview of the progress you have made so far.
 - The remaining work to be completed.
-- Any changes you have made to your project since your last proposal/checkpoint.
+- A list of changes you have made to your project since your last proposal/checkpoint.
 - Problems that you have encountered so far and how you have addressed them.
 - A link to your updated GitHub codebase.
+Make sure to include a `README.md`.

 You can submit the checkpoints to the submit server.